parse-community/docs/_includes/flutter/objects.md

 );
 ```

-Additionally you can register `SubClasses` after the initialization of the SDK.
+Additionally you can register `SubClasses` after the initialization of the SDK:

 ```dart
 ParseCoreData().registerSubClass('Diet_Plans', () => DietPlan());